jupyterlab/jupyterlab/docs/source/getting_started/issue.rst

    - I cannot reproduce the issue in private browsing mode: Perhaps resetting your cookies or other browser state would help.
    - I can reproduce the issue in private browsing mode: Go to :ref:`create-issue`.

+You might also check your system for:

+- Security software that might be preventing access to files or network interfaces
+- Network equipment, routers, or proxies that might be preventing communication between the browser and the server
+- Browser extensions that might be changing the JupyterLab code or application page

 .. _create-issue: